amirouche/guile-arew/scheme/base.md

 ### `else`

-Used in `cond` form as in the last clause as a fallback.
+Used in `cond` and `case` form as in the last clause as a fallback.

 ### `(* number ...)`